Elements of the Beatles’ story that really stand out for me these days

 David Remnick, long-serving editor of the New Yorker, recently described the Beatles as ‘perhaps the biggest pop-cultural phenomenon of the twentieth century’.
 Yeah… who or what could really compete with them for that title?
 Some have said that Western consciousness was the most unified it’s ever been when Sgt.
 Pepper’s Lonely Hearts Club Band was released in the summer of 1967 and radio stations across Europe and North America (not to mention a lot of the rest of the world) played it from beginning to end on repeat, with many of those listening experiencing a kind of ‘psychic shiver’, ‘a cinematic dissolve from one Zeitgeist to another’, as Ian MacDonald put it.
 Certainly in music… There can’t be an achievement that matches theirs in sheer inexplicable scale, can there?
-They professionally recorded music for not much more than 7 years, between 1962 and 1970, and made 13 core studio albums in that time, nearly all of which revolutionised the artform, if not wider society, in one way or another.
-They are widely credited with originating the modern concept of a rock band, internally self-sufficient, writing its own material and forging its own identity, and with being the first to really give pop music high-art credibility.
+They professionally recorded music for not much more than 7 years, between 1962 and 1970, and made 13 core studio albums in that time, nearly all of which revolutionised the art form, if not wider society, in one way or another.
+They are widely credited with originating the modern concept of a rock band, writing its own material and determining its own artistic direction, and with being the first to really give pop music high-art credibility.
 Most musical artists more-or-less stick to one genre; they explored and combined just about all genres existent in their cultural surroundings, and pioneered new ones.
 Most of the acknowledged great singers and bands have maybe 5 or 10 songs you could call 'classics', if that - the Beatles...
 Is it less than 100?
 Sometimes it seems like almost all their songs fall in that category.
-The list of other amazing artists who got into music or radically changed musical direction because of them is so long it ends up looking quite a lot like a list of all the great musical artists since 1964, at least those in the Western pop tradition.
-What’s more, they are among the few artists in modern history, of any artform, that have appealed about equally to world-weary Arts grads and cheery bricklayers, to aged classical conductors and teenage sports fanatics.
+The list of other amazing artists who got into music or radically changed musical direction because of them goes on and on.
+What’s more, they are among the few artists in modern history, of any art form, that have appealed about equally to world-weary Arts grads and cheery bricklayers, to aged classical conductors and teenage sports fanatics.
 There was in their time almost no part of the world, nor level of society, where they were not loved, and that’s not far off being true now, more than 50 years later.

 I have met some people who don’t understand the fuss.
 They somehow know only a few Beatles songs – it’s usually the likes of ‘Yellow Submarine’ and ‘I Want to Hold Your Hand’, and maybe 'Hey Jude' – and they don’t mind them, but they certainly don’t feel motivated to explore further.
 Arghh, I want to say to these people, if like the whole fucking world thinks this band are where it’s at, don’t you think it might just possibly be worth expending a tiny bit more exploratory effort?!
 Anyone who really knows their Beatles knows that the album tracks are better than the singles; indeed, the Beatles are also generally recognised as having been in large measure responsible for elevating the album above the single as the standard unit of musical consumption.
 With the Beatles, it’s all about the back-catalogue – and the journey!
 Start with their very earliest recorded material, and listen all the way through to their very last.
 And then tell me what other musical act’s journey compares to this one.
 The great Sinatra sang for 50 years, and probably developed less in that whole time than they did from one album to the next.
 What I want to do here is talk about elements of the Beatles’ story that stand out for me as, perhaps, clues to what it was that enabled them to do such extraordinary things.
 Of course the Beatles are a well-covered topic, and this is, I’m sure, an oft-taken approach to thinking and writing about them; no doubt in most, if not all cases I’ll be saying things others have said before me.
 Still, let me have my fun, and perhaps I'll make a connection or two that could do with being made more often.
 As should be clear by now, this will not be a sober and balanced account, but that of a fan, and not a fan in the sense of someone who merely likes their music, but a fan in the sense of someone for whom they are a cornerstone of his cultural-artistic sensibility and tied up in innumerable elements of his identity.
 Surely that’ll mean some of its claims are a bit suspect; I trust it won’t mean they’re therefore worthless.
 1.